allanshak/erpnext_telegram/README.md

-# Erpnext Telegram Integration And Notifications
+# ERPNext Telegram Integration And Notifications

-Telegram Integration and Extra Notifications For Frappe & Erpnext to sending fast notifications for more productivity.
+Telegram Integration and Extra Notifications For Frappe & ERPNext to sending fast notifications for more productivity.

 # Main features